Dominicp16/Schwimmble/README.md

-below instructions are made for Chromebooks
+below instructions are made for Chromebooks<br/>

 ### TO INSTALL: ###
 STEP 1: